Working Papers

 Uncertainty and the Allocation of Resources Paper

-consumption plays the key role in determining whether uncertainty attracts or
+that in consumption plays the key role in determining whether uncertainty

-repels resources, while risk aversion is of lesser importance.
-The model
+attracts or repels resources, while risk aversion is of lesser importance.
+The

-predicts that countries with greater production flexibility (better factor
+model predicts that countries with greater production flexibility (better

-substitution possibilities) will be able to pursue more risky activities than
+factor substitution possibilities) will be able to pursue more risky activities

 Keywords: Uncertainty,